ibm-self-serve-assets/instana-sre-diagnostics-custom-mode/README.md

 #### 1. Investigating Performance Issues

 ```
-Ask Bob: "Analyze the performance of service X in the last hour"
+Ask Bob: "Analyze the performance of service <service_name> in the last hour"
 ```

 Bob will query Instana metrics and provide insights on: